ebzgr/RePaD/README.md

 ## Usage

+Please refer to the following example files to see how to use the package for each setting:
+- `Bus engine replacement example.py`
+- `Durable good adoption example.py`
-Please use the provided `example.py` file as a guideline for using the algorithm.
-This script demonstrates how to generate a random discretization, generate data from the Rust bus engine replacement problem, recover the random partitioning using the data-driven discretization algorithm, and estimate the parameters of the problem.
+This script demonstrates how to generate a random discretization, generate data, recover the partitioning using the data-driven discretization algorithm, and estimate the parameters of the problem.

 ## Contact

-Please reach out to Ebi Barzegary (ebzgry@gmail.com) or Hema Yoganarasimhan (hemay@uw.edu) for questions regarding the algorithm or package.
+Please reach out to Ebrahim Barzegary (barzegary@essec.edu) or Hema Yoganarasimhan (hemay@uw.edu) for questions regarding the algorithm or package.

 ## References:

 Rust, John.
 "Optimal replacement of GMC bus engines: An empirical model of Harold Zurcher." _Econometrica: Journal of the Econometric Society_ (1987): 999-1033.
+Song, Inseong, and Pradeep K. Chintagunta.
+"A Micromodel of New Product Adoption with Heterogeneous and Forward-Looking Consumers: Application to the Digital Camera Category." *Quantitative Marketing and Economics* 1, no. 4 (2003): 371–407.